 A lifetime resident of Clifton Forge, Ms. Teresa Johnson has been an educator for more than thirty-five years.
 Ms. Johnson earned her bachelor’s degree from Hampton University, her MS from Radford University, and she is currently a doctoral candidate at Virginia Tech.
 She began her teaching career with the Alleghany County Public School system.
 In her time there, she taught elementary school, middle school, and worked as an administrator.
 In 2016, Ms. Johnson retired from the Alleghany County Public Schools and joined the Boys Home staff as a remediation teacher.
 Soon, she was promoted to director of education, where she manages all aspects of the Boys Home School.

-Ms. Elaine Brelsford is the development manager for Boys Home of Virginia.
+Ms. Elaine Brelsford is the development director for Boys Home of Virginia.
 Originally from the Shenandoah Valley, she has a bachelor’s degree in English and religion and a master’s degree in pastoral counseling and psychology.
 Most of her career experience has been in non-profits and in the social service sector.
 Past positions have included positions in adoptions, mental health services for adoptees and their families, foster care, and family preservation.
 Prior to joining the Boys Home community, she worked as executive book editor and then as executive director of iQuilt.com for the American Quilter’s Society in Paducah, KY.
 Today, she lives in Covington, VA with her husband, Gregg, and has three grown children.